-Vancouver’s setting is simply extraordinary — a city pressed between the Coast Mountains to the north, the Pacific Ocean to the west, and the agricultural flatlands of the Fraser Valley to the south.
-On a clear day (they happen far more often than the rainy reputation suggests, particularly from June to September), the view from English Bay of the glass-and-steel downtown skyline set against a backdrop of snow-capped peaks is one of the most beautiful urban vistas on earth.
+Vancouver’s setting is extraordinary — a city pressed between the Coast Mountains to the north, the Pacific Ocean to the west, and the agricultural flatlands of the Fraser Valley to the south.
+On a clear day (they happen far more often than the rainy reputation suggests, particularly from June to September), the view from English Bay of the glass-and-steel downtown skyline set against a backdrop of snow-capped peaks is among the most beautiful urban vistas on earth.
 But Vancouver is far more than a pretty backdrop.
-It’s cosmopolitan, outdoor-obsessed, deeply diverse (over 40% of residents were born outside Canada), and bursting with world-class food, creative energy, and genuine livability.
+It’s cosmopolitan, outdoor-obsessed, deeply diverse (over 40% of residents were born outside Canada), and rich in accomplished food, creative energy, and genuine livability.
 Understanding the city means getting beyond the postcard view.

 Stanley Park: 1,000 Acres of Old-Growth Forest in the City

-Stanley Park is one of the great urban parks of the world — 405 hectares of old-growth forest, gardens, beaches, and seawall on a forested peninsula in Burrard Inlet.
-The 9-kilometer Seawall (part of a continuous path that extends much further around the city) is perfect for cycling or running, with the snow-capped mountains of the North Shore visible across the inlet and freighters anchored in English Bay.
+Stanley Park ranks among the great urban parks of the world — 405 hectares of old-growth forest, gardens, beaches, and seawall on a forested peninsula in Burrard Inlet.
+The 8.8-kilometre Seawall (part of a continuous path that extends much further around the city) is perfect for cycling or running, with the snow-capped mountains of the North Shore visible across the inlet and freighters anchored in English Bay.
 Ancient western red cedars and Douglas firs tower above the forest trails; the park has abundant wildlife — raccoons, great blue herons, coyotes, bald eagles.
-Prospect Point at the peninsula’s northern tip offers the best views of the Lions Gate Bridge, completed in 1938 and still one of the finest suspension bridges in North America.
+Prospect Point at the peninsula’s northern tip offers the best views of the Lions Gate Bridge, an elegant suspension span opened in 1938.
 Rent a bike at the park entrance and spend at least half a day — the circumference Seawall loop takes 2–3 hours at a relaxed cycling pace.

 Granville Island: The Best Market in Canada

-Granville Island is a False Creek peninsula transformed from heavy industry into one of the finest public markets in North America.
-The Granville Island Public Market is the centerpiece — covered, open year-round, and almost overwhelming in its density of excellent food: local produce, artisan cheese from BC dairies, fresh bread from multiple bakeries, smoked Pacific salmon, handmade pasta, prepared foods from a dozen cuisines, and a cider bar and several microbreweries in the same complex.
-The surrounding island has artisan studios (potters, glassblowers, jewelers), independent theatres, excellent restaurants, and the Emily Carr University of Art and Design.
+Granville Island is a False Creek peninsula that traded its heavy industry for one of Canada’s great public markets.
+The Granville Island Public Market is the centrepiece — covered, open year-round, and almost overwhelming in its density of good food: local produce, artisan cheese from BC dairies, fresh bread from multiple bakeries, smoked Pacific salmon, handmade pasta, prepared foods from a dozen cuisines, and a cider bar and several microbreweries in the same complex.
+The surrounding island has artisan studios (potters, glassblowers, jewellers), independent theatres, well-regarded restaurants, and the Emily Carr University of Art and Design.
 Take the small Aquabus water ferry from Yaletown or the West End for the best approach.
 Arrive before 11am on weekends if you want any hope of a parking space; the ferry sidesteps the problem entirely.

 Gastown, Chinatown, and the Downtown Core